 While Perception began with the act of an I and a sensuous being it wished to apprehend, its results are the vanishing of the object it originally determined.
 In its attempts to determine the truth of the object, consciousness merely moved away from the object and back into itself in the act of perception.
 Perception, however, becomes in this movement aware of its own act of perceiving the object only to return into itself.
 It learns from this that its thoughts are not a pure apprehension of the object, but the object is nonetheless truth.
 The object is self-same universality, and any appearance of a contradiction to this shall be taken on as Perception’s error.
 Perception now is aware it errs in its act, and by virtue of this awareness it believes it has the capacity to sift truth from falsity through its thoughts and once again gain a pure apprehension of the object through the correction of the mediating thoughts.
 The movement of Perception begins anew with the qualified limitation which Perception’s awareness of its role as perceiver plays.

 In the 1st movement, Perception takes heed that the object is one, and when it notices the plurality of different properties it no longer attributes them to the object, but to its own doing.
 The object is white to my eyes, salty to my tongue, etc. Perception recognizes that it is the universal medium (the also) which differentiates the one into the determinate and independent many through the given determinate difference of its sense organs.
 As determinate, properties exclude each other—white is in contrast to black, and one is in contrast to many.
 The thing, however, is one only through its exclusion of the many, this is its determinateness, and thus the properties must not merely be Perception’s, but must be part of the thing itself in order that it may indeed be determined as one against another.
-As in the thing, the properties are its essence for they are its inner being, and as the thing is itself the truth it exists in-itself independent of others.
+As in the thing, the properties are its essence for they are its inner being, i.e. the one depends on the many to be what it is; as the thing is itself the truth it exists in-itself independent of others.
 As differentiated within the thing—as its essence—the properties exist in independent exclusion of each other, and thus exist in-and-for-themselves.
 The thing is thus perceived to be in truth the universal medium (the also) in which the properties exist indifferent to each other and the medium.
 A reversal of Perception’s first judgment has occurred, for the the properties now exist in-themselves and independent from the each other and the universal medium itself.
-It is the unity of the object which is Perception’s doing, not the plurality.
+It is the unity of the object which is Perception’s doing, not the plurality, for the properties exist independent and indifferent to each other and are unified only in the perceiving consciousness.

 In a third movement the thing is no longer simply true and selfsame.
 The thing is now non-selfsame and returns back into itself from out of selfsameness.
 The object is the movement of perception in itself.
 As one the object is in-and-for-itself, but it also is for-another (also).
 As for-another it is itself an other for-itself.
 Perception is unwilling to allow this difference to inhere in the thing itself, so it attempts to place it outside it.
 As the moment of the also falls into the thing and its oneness, however, the also and oneness are different, thus the also falls into different things in doing so.
 The contradiction of the also and oneness is resolved by having two objects (things).
 The thing is for-itself and selfsame, but this unity is disturbed by other things (the also between them).
 The unity of oneness is preserved as the thing and consciousness in-itself; the also is preserved as separate from the thing and from consciousness as an external otherness to both as an indifferent relation of otherness of different things.

 Thus the object and truth of Perception dissolves itself away.
-What was supposed to be the essential for the object, being-for-itself, has shown itself to be just as unessential as being-for-another.
-Perception’s concept of the object was nothing but a set of meaningless and empty differences first positing one aspect as essential and then another, as Hegel puts it: a mere show of sophistry claiming one thing and then its opposite and back again.
+What was supposed to be the essential for the object, being-for-itself, has shown itself to be just as unessential and essential as being-for-another.
+Perception’s concept of the object was nothing but a set of meaningless and empty differences first positing one aspect as essential and then another.
+As Hegel puts it: a mere show of sophistry claiming one thing as true, then its opposite as true, and back again.
 However, Perception’s dissolution is not empty.
-Its dissolution came about because of the problem of conceiving the difference which was in the object, and despite its failure two things has been learned: 1) the difference is a difference of the object itself and not a fiction of perception; 2) the determinacy of the object cannot be captured by appealing to sensuous experience of individuality as opposed to the abstract universality of its unity.
+Its dissolution comes about because of the problem of conceiving the difference which is in the object, and despite its failure two things has been learned: 1) the difference is a difference of the object itself and not a fiction of perception; 2) the determinacy of the object cannot be captured by appealing to sensuous experience of individuality as opposed to the abstract universality of its unity.

 If there is a way to capture the difference of one and many in the object it must be captured in a single movement of thought, a true universal unity which subsumes its individuals within itself.
 This insight and movement away from the perceived object’s essence lying in its sensuous character is the movement away from Perception to Understanding, a new form of consciousness which grasps that the truth of the object’s unified difference must be found within a realm of pure universality.